-The Intramural Research Program is on the NIH Bethesda campus and offers a wide array of training and collaboration opportunities for early-career scientists.
-The funding for this position is stable and offers the trainee wide latitude in the design and pursuit of their own research.
-The successful candidate will have access to extensive high-performance computing resources (BioWulf), the NIH intramural sequencing center (NISC), NHGRI core facilities, and collaboration with the NIH Clinical Center.
-A typical stipend for a computational postdoc is between $60-70k per year and includes family health insurance.
-Answers to some frequently asked questions can be found here: NIH Postdoc FAQs.
+The Intramural Research Program is on the Bethesda campus and offers a wide array of training opportunities for scientists early in their careers.
+The funding for this position is stable and offers the trainee wide latitude in the design and pursuit of his or her research project.
+The successful candidate will have access to NHGRI's established and robust bioinformatics infrastructure, as well as resources made available through NIH's Center for Information Technology (CIT), the National Center for Biotechnology Information (NCBI) and NISC.

 National Human Genome Research Institute